 No-cost COVID-19 diagnostic test

 If you have symptoms or were exposed to someone known to have the coronavirus, COVID-19 diagnostic testing and associated office visits are covered at no cost to our members, regardless of network.
 Testing for other purposes, such as return to work or checking one’s own antibody levels will not be covered through your health plan.
 Free diagnostic testing is available from departments of health and at many public health sites.
 You can find them by visiting your state’s department of health website or calling a local COVID-19 hotline.
-Please note, mail-order and over-the-counter COVID-19 diagnostic tests do not qualify for reimbursement.

 Early medication refills